 There are many benefits to this Vision 2.0 change.
 Business growth is not dependent on how many hours the CEO puts into the "day-to-day" activities to run the business.
-For many owners, it might mean a vacation is possible.
+For many owners, it might mean vacation is possible.
 Additional benefits include:

-- Increased margins as the business grows.
+- Increased margins as the business experiences business growth.

 - Profit increases with growth.

 - Overhead costs remain constant and often decrease.

 The transition from a Vision 1.0 to a Vision 2.0 model can start right away.
 The first thing our clients see is an increase in employee productivity.
 We see employees increase productivity by 20% just by deploying the first iteration of the new Vision 2.0 teams.
 What this means for the organization are initial wins that cost very little to implement, but provide major returns in profitability.

 By re-investing in more team stability and growth, new profits allow an analysis of the business in ways that weren't possible when the owner was involved in the day-to-day operation.
 Working with the efficiency team and growth teams together will improve both efficiency and growth for the organization.